 With consumer health protection the top priority, Paper and Board safety are of significant importance.
 Paper and board products have a wide range of food contact applications: as tea bags, baking papers, filters, beverage cartons, sacks, packaging for dry and frozen foods, including transport and distribution packaging as well as tissue products.

-QACS labs follow National and European guidelines to ensure necessary measures for consumer protection.
+QACS labs follow National and European guidelines to ensure consumer protection based on food packaging analysis.
 Our lab provides a variety of specific migration tests following National Legislations and BfR recommendations such as: Determination of grammage and dry matter, Color fastness, Fastness of fluorescent brightener, Primary aromatic amines/ Azo Dyes, Formaldehyde, Pentachlorophenol, Glyoxal, MOSH & MOAH.

 Metals and alloys are used in Food Contact Materials in food processing equipment, containers and household utensils as well as in foil used to wrap food.
 Our Lab follows the technical guide CM/Res(2013)9 for Metals and alloys used in food contact materials and articles and complies with the specific release limits (SRLs) expressed in mg/kg.
 In case of polymer coated FCM, the overall and specific migration can be used for the compliance following EU Regulation 10/2011 and article 28 of Food and Drinks Code.

 Directive 84/500/EEC concerns the possible migration of lead and cadmium from ceramic articles which in their finished state are intended to come into contact with foodstuffs or which are in contact with foodstuffs, and are intended for that purpose.

 At QACS we perform all necessary packaging testing to ensure that materials and articles produced from recycled plastics and intended for food contact respect the requirements of Article 3 of Regulation (EC) No 1935/2004.